 Certain disclosures are presented by geographic area.
 The three regions disclosed are Europe, Middle East and North Africa (EMENA), Americas (AMS) and Asia, Oceania and sub-Saharan Africa (AOA).
-Each region includes the corresponding Zones as well as Nestlé Waters, Nestlé Nutrition, Nestlé Professional, Nespresso, Nestlé Health Science and Nestlé Skin Health.
+Each region includes the corresponding Zones as well as the portion of the GMB activity in that region.